NHeoShadow/obsidian-vault/All Notes/Fundamental Principles of Taxation.md

 > [!question] National and Local Taxation – Who imposes tax?
 > The Congress is responsible for the levying of tax at the national level, while the Sanggunian (or Legislative Board) of the respective local government units is responsible for the levying of tax at the local level.

+> [!tip]- Where Legislative Bills for tax may originate in the Congress
+>

 > [!note]- Executory Function
 > Note that in executing laws, all issuances, rules and regulations promulgated by the appropriate agencies of the Philippine Government **shall** conform to the provisions of such law.
 Any deviations from it shall be held illegal or invalid.